culturesofknowledge/emplaces/design/display.md

 By contrast, _additional metadata_ is primarily further historical context and data (i.e. over and beyond core metadata) contributed to the gazetteer by individual researchers and projects, which will need to be reviewed by EM Places editors.
 Examples of additional metadata would include data on historical calendars, historical hierarchies, bibliographic entries, and historical maps.

-See also the section on 'Includes' below, for an early discussion of what may need to become a third class of metadata (or a sub-class of 'additional).
+See also the section on 'Related Places' below, for an early discussion of what may need to become a third class of metadata.

 ### Uncertainties